pytorch/glow/README.md

 CMake will need to be told where to find LLVM when building; instructions on that can be found [here](#building-with-dependencies-llvm).

+Also please note that Glow currently builds, but does not work reliably with LLVM built with assertions on, but can crash at run time (see issue [#2537](/pytorch/glow/issues/2537)).

 Finally, create a symbolic link to the Homebrew- or MacPorts-installed `clang-*` tools so that the `utils/format.sh` script is able to find them later on.
 For a Homebrew-managed installation, run: